 - Different departments and managers want to get their message on the home page.
 Design by committee never fails to fail.

 I’m not alone.
-Pretty much any conversion agency that does a lot of tests says the same thing:
+Pretty much any conversion optimization expert that does a lot of tests says the same thing:

 We have tested rotating offers many times and have found it to be a poor way of presenting home page content.

 Rotating banners are absolutely evil and should be removed immediately.

 Jakob Nielsen (yes, the usability guru) confirms this in tests.
 They ran a usability study where they gave users the following task: “Does Siemens have any special deals on washing machines?”.
 The information was on the most prominent slide.
 The users could not see it – totally hit by banner blindness.
 Nielsen concludes the sliders are ignored.

 Notre Dame university tested it too.
 Only the first slide got some action (1%!), other slides hardly got clicked on at all.
 1% of clicks for something that takes up (more than) half the page?

 Product design guru Luke Wroblweski summed it up like this: